 - Try not to bring any work, letters, food etc. into your room as this also adds distraction.

 Try doing something calming before bed, such as reading or listening to some calm music.
-For some people, using an electronics before bed can make it hard to fall asleep because the particular blue light from the screens of devices activates the suprachiasmatic nucleus within the hypothalamus inside the brain, which makes the brain believe it is day time. iOS has released a new feature called ‘Night Shift’ which changes the colour of the light that is being emitted from the phone to a warmer more yellow shade, which reduces the blue light making the screen a lot less harsh.
-Therefore that part of the brain isn’t disturbed as much making the brain’s circadian rhythms act as normal, allowing it to accurately define night and day.
+For some people, using electronics before bed can make it hard to fall asleep because the particular blue light from the screens of devices activates the suprachiasmatic nucleus within the hypothalamus inside the brain, which makes the brain believe it is daytime. iOS has released a new feature called ‘Night Shift’ which changes the colour of the light that is being emitted from the phone to a warmer, more yellow shade, which reduces the blue light making the screen a lot less harsh.
+Therefore that part of the brain isn’t disturbed as much, making the brain’s circadian rhythm act as normal, allowing it to accurately define night and day.